autumnai/leaf/doc/src/layers.md

 Utility layers introduce all kind of helpful functionality, which might not be directly related to machine learning and neural nets.
 This could be operations for normalizing, restructuring or transforming information, log and debug behavior or data access.
-Utility Layers follow the general behavior of a layer, like the other types do.
+Utility Layers follow the general behavior of a layer like the other types.

-Examples for Utility layers are `Reshape`, `Flatten` or `Normalization`.
+Examples of Utility layers are `Reshape`, `Flatten` or `Normalization`.
 All available utility layers can be found at [src/layers/utility](https://github.com/autumnai/leaf/tree/master/src/layers/utility).